 Those who are at serious risk of COVID-19 include:

 What is the Purpose of COVID-19 Measures?

-Social distancing and COVID-19 measures are to slow down the spread of COVID-19 to these people who are at risk.
+Social distancing and additional COVID-19 measures have been to slow down the spread of COVID-19 to these people who are at risk.

 It does not eliminate COVID-19.
 It delays the spread of the disease so that: